jpall12/jpall12/README.md

 ### Hi there 👋

 - My name is Julian.
-- I'm a HS junior interested in technology
+- I'm a HS Senior interested in technology

 ## Contact